Women's Curling at the Winter Olympics: Schedule, rosters, how to watch

 The women’s curling tournament at the 2022 Winter Olympics features 10 teams playing a round robin format, with the top four teams advancing to the semifinals.
 The winners of each semifinal will meet in the gold-medal match, while the losers will play for bronze.

-With the tournament underway in Beijing, On Her Turf has compiled some helpful resources: from a full curling schedule to rosters for all 10 teams.
-If you need a refresher on the sport of curling – including answers to why curlers scream, the history of curling stones, and basic rules – you can find that here.
+With the tournament underway in Beijing, On Her Turf has compiled some helpful resources: from a full curling schedule to rosters for all 10 teams to results from the round robin If you need a refresher on the sport of curling – including answers to why curlers scream, the history of curling stones, and basic rules – you can find that here.

 The U.S. women finished eighth in PyeongChang, but led by skip Tabitha Peterson ride some momentum into Beijing after capturing bronze at the 2021 worlds, marking the first worlds medal for U.S. women in 15 years.
 They’ll face stiff competition from familiar foes Canada and Sweden.